PRICING STRATEGY

 RAISE PRICE

-Raising price seems like the easiest way to drive margin and profit, and many management teams often raise prices to meet their short-term bonus targets.
+Raising prices seems like the easiest way to drive margin and profit, and many management teams often raise prices to meet their short-term bonus targets.
 Though over the long term, many customers catch on to the increasing price game, and over time decide to spend their money someplace else.
 Struggling companies often follow the same playbook of chasing revenue growth by increasing prices, instead of fixing the customer value proposition.
 They may help themselves in the very short term, but they ultimately end up accelerating their demise.

 There are certain situations when you should raise prices.
-If a product or service has a step function improvement in customer benefits, then the right move could be to raise prices and split some that value creation with the customer.
+If a product or service has a step function improvement in customer benefits, then the right move could be to raise prices and split some of that value creation with the customer.
 You need to take into account competitive dynamics, especially how replicable the step-function improvement is by the competition.
 If a product or service is a premium brand targeted towards wealthy customers, then raising the price could signal a sign of quality and cachet.

 KEEP THE PRICE